fabio-blanco/_s/README.md

 - `npm run lint:scss` : checks all SASS files against [CSS Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/css/).
 - `npm run lint:js` : checks all JavaScript files against [JavaScript Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/javascript/).
 - `npm run bundle` : generates a .zip archive for distribution, excluding development and system files.
+- `npm run startup` : prepare the theme to use the choosen name.

 Now you're ready to go!
 The next step is easy to say, but harder to do: make an awesome WordPress theme. :)

 Good luck!

-### Modified version
+### Esqueleto origin

 My name is [Fábio](https://github.com/fabio-blanco) and this is a modified version from the original [underscores](https://github.com/Automattic/_s) that I've made for my personal use.
+Since I've discovered that the original Underscores project was [no longer been maintained](https://github.com/Automattic/_s/issues/1511#issuecomment-987450782)
+I decided to polish things a little, update the dependencies and release it with a new name.
 Feel free to use it too if it fits your needs.